-In collaboration with The Oxbow Hotel’s Artist in Residence Program, Pablo Group is accepting proposals from experienced local artists to research, design, and paint an engaging, unique, and vibrant mural on an exterior brick wall of The Fire House in downtown Eau Claire this summer!
+In collaboration with The Oxbow Hotel’s Artist in Residence Program, Pablo Group has selected muralist Sylvia Annelise Hecht to design and paint an engaging, unique, and vibrant mural on an exterior brick wall of The Fire House in downtown Eau Claire this autumn!

 This mural project is dedicated to fostering visual art and community partnerships, while enhancing the downtown area and overall experience of both locals and visitors.

 This project is made possible in part through a DECI Downtown Enhancement Grant

 2018 Artist – Molly Z – Chicago, IL